IAReporter seeks new contributors/analysts

 We are currently seeking contributors with international law backgrounds who can review and write about legal and policy materials at a high level of technical accuracy, and in the existing style of IAReporter.
 (Prior familiarity with our publication and its reports is a necessity.)

-Your work with IAReporter would be on a remote consultant basis, (i.e. you would work from wherever you are otherwise legally resident and authorized to work.)
-You will be paid an hourly rate for your work.
+Your work with IAReporter would be on a remote consultant basis (i.e. you would work from wherever you are legally resident and authorized to work.)
+You will be paid an hourly rate for your work as a contributor.

-We value those contributors whose flexible work-life schedules permit them to take on last-minute assignments (at least some of the time).
-Ideally, you will be able to take on multiple assignments per month, and spend 30-40 hours per month on average.
+We value those contributors with flexible work-life schedules, as assignments may arise at any time.
+Ideally, you will be able to take on multiple assignments per month, and spend an average of 20-25 hours per month on IAReporter work.

-The ideal candidates will be persons who are engaged in long-term academic research (junior academics or doctoral students) or those who are taking leave from legal practice.
+Ideal candidates include persons who are engaged in long-term academic research (junior academics or doctoral students) or those who are taking leave from legal practice.

 For conflict-of-interest purposes, we ask our contributors to not practice in the field of investor-state arbitration while they work with us.
-Thus, if you intend to be working with a law firm or clerking for an arbitrator in the near term, we politely discourage you from applying.
+Thus, if you aim to be working with a law firm or clerking for an arbitrator within the next 2-3 years, we politely discourage you from applying.